Skip to content

 Flexible scheduling

 The plan specifies frequency (e.g., 3× per week).
-The patient chooses which days.
-No rigid day-level scheduling — just "complete 3 sessions this week."
+The patient chooses when they do them — no rigid day-level scheduling.
+If a patient wants to do two sessions in one day, they can; the system counts completions against the weekly target (frequency_per_week), not daily limits.
 The system tracks completed vs. expected and current streak.

 Technical Reference